prt-prt/esp32-MotorController/v2/WIRING.md

 - Must be able to handle the peak current of both motors running simultaneously

 ### ESP32-S2 Mini Power
-- Powered directly via USB-C port
+- Powered directly via USB-C port from the USB splitter
 - Has built-in power regulation
-- Can remain powered on while motors are disabled via the global switch
-- Simplifies development and debugging process
+- The power switch controls both ESP32-S2 Mini and motors for true global control

 ### Common Ground Connection
 - All ground connections must be tied together